-(a) Pawnee, a U.S. subsidiary of the Company, leases a 10,800 square foot office facility from an entity that is controlled by the holders of the Class B and Class C shares of U.S. Acquisition Co Ltd, a non-operating subsidiary of the Company.
+- (a) Pawnee, a U.S. subsidiary of the Company, leases a 10,800 square foot office facility from an entity that is controlled by the holders of the Class B and Class C shares of U.S. Acquisition Co Ltd, a non-operating subsidiary of the Company.
 Minimum lease payments are U.S.\$212,890 per annum, triple net.
 The lease expires on April 30, 2016, and contains an option to renew for an additional five year term.
 The expense is included in other expense and is translated at the average exchange rate for the period.
-At March 31, 2014 and December 31, 2013 there was no amount payable in respect of the lease.

-(b) Case Funding provides Quick Cash Inc. ("Quick Cash"), an entity controlled by a director of Case Funding and the CEO of Case Funding, with personnel and facilities to manage the portfolio of existing loans managed by Quick Cash and required origination and placement services in respect of future loans (Quick Cash is prohibited from making loans, other than those which Case Funding does not wish to make and Quick Cash is responsible for all out-of-pocket third party fees and expenses relating to its business).
-Payments received and committed for services provided are as follows:
+At September 30, 2014 and December 31, 2013 there was no amount payable in respect of the lease. - (b) Case Funding provides Quick Cash Inc. ("Quick Cash"), an entity controlled by a director of Case Funding and the former CEO of Case Funding, with personnel and facilities to manage the portfolio of existing loans managed by Quick Cash and required origination and placement services in respect of future loans (Quick Cash is prohibited from making loans, other than those which Case Funding does not wish to make, and Quick Cash is responsible for all out-of-pocket third party fees and expenses relating to its business).
+Revenue recognized for services provided, during the period, which reflects negotiated market terms, were not material.